granicz/SiteFi/src/Hosted/posts/granicz/20181210-from-enterprise-to-next-generation-web-celebrating-11-years-with-websharper.md

 abstract: "A brief outline of the historical circumstances around WebSharper (just some notes in no particular order) that **position it for a bright future outlook**, and a quick glimple of what we are working on with it to advance the current state of F# web programming."
 identity: "5679,86183"
 ---
-# From enterprise to next-generation web: celebrating 11 years with WebSharper

 (This article is my contribution to [F# Advent](https://sergeytihon.com/2018/10/22/f-advent-calendar-in-english-2018/) - a huge thanks to Sergey Tihon for organizing and running this initiative! - and it is the first part of a string of **F# + WebAssembly** articles lined up for you in coming days and weeks.)

 F# web development is teeming with ideas and OSS projects, and it's often hard to figure out what to pay attention to with all the social media noise.
 With **[WebSharper](http://websharper.com) being 11 years old soon**, I wanted to take this opportunity to briefly outline the historical circumstances around WebSharper (just some notes in no particular order) that **position it for a bright future outlook**, and give a quick glimple of what we are working on with it to advance the current state of F# web programming.
 If you'd rather just skip the history part, feel free to skip to the whats-coming part and **see a full WebSharper application run on WebAssembly**.

-## Not your typical community project - a historical perspective
+### Not your typical community project - a historical perspective

 We started WebSharper in 2007 at [IntelliFactory](http://intellifactory.com), a small Budapest-based startup, to enable ourselves to develop ASP.NET applications entirely in F#.
 We were not only interested in writing code behind files in F# (see the work of Tomas Petricek to implement an [F# CodeDOM provider for ASP.NET](http://tomasp.net/blog/aspnet-fsharp-intro.aspx/)) , but also client-side code that interacts with the server, transpiled into JavaScript.
 Unlike in Tomas's [F# Web Tools project](http://tomasp.net/blog/fswebtools-intro.aspx/) that came up around the same time, calls crossing tiers were marked by .NET attributes (`[<Remote>]` vs `[<JavaScript>]`) and nearly the entire F# language and its standard libraries were supported in the translation.
 This effort culminated in the **first public WebSharper release in 2007**, with support for remote and service calls, and the ability to write client-server apps in F# to facilitate full-stack development.